Zurich Airport Guide (ZRH)

 There are banks, which also provide bureau de change services, at various points within the airport complex.
 Separate bureaux de change kiosks are also available.

-Wi-Fi internet access is available at numerous points throughout the terminal complex (the first 60 minutes of browsing is free of charge).
-Fixed internet kiosks are also available at various points – the first hour is also free of charge at these points.
+Wi-Fi internet access (for up to two hours) is available throughout Zurich Airport.
+Fixed internet kiosks are also available at various points – the first two hours is also free of charge at these points.
 There is a post office and nine FASTpoint terminals providing telephone, fax and photocopying facilities.

-A good selection of restaurants, coffee shops, snack bars and takeaway facilities are available in the pre- and post-security areas.
+A good selection of restaurants, coffee shops, snack bars and takeaway facilities are available in the pre- and post-security areas of the airport.
 Among these are a Swiss chalet-style restaurant and a sports bar in the departures area, and an Italian restaurant and eateries specialising in Asian cuisine in the public area.

 There is a large selection of shops at Zurich Airport, including duty-free outlets.
 The Airport Shopping Centre, one level above check-in area 3, has some good places to browse; while extensive shopping choices can be found landside, including fashion boutiques, newsagents and gift shops.